This page revised March 15, 2017

 The Memorial Council is the volunteer arm for this National Cemetery and has 4 major programs it executes each year at this National Cemetery.

-The "Avenue of Flags" is a presentation of over 300 interment flags on flagpoles that line the avenues of this National Cemetery.
-The interment flags are donated by families whose relatives were entitled to military honors at their funeral and the memorial flag (the interment/casket flag) was donated by the family to the cemetery for use on the Avenue of Flags.
+The "Avenue of Flags" is a presentation of over 525 interment flags on flagstaffs that line most of the lanes in this National Cemetery.
+The interment flags are donated by families whose relatives were entitled to military honors at their funeral and the memorial flag (the interment/casket flag) was then donated by the family to this National Cemetery for use on the Avenue of Flags.
 The presentation is set up the first Saturday in May and is taken down one or two weekends after Veterans Day in November.
 This program enlists the aid of over 180 volunteers to maintain the integrity of the presentation.
-Volunteer inspection teams inspect the flags of the presentation every weekend during the six and a half months the flags fly and when an interment flag is found to be unserviceable, it is removed from the flagpole and a new flag is put up in its place.
+Volunteer inspection teams inspect the flags of the presentation every weekend during the six and a half months the flags fly and when an interment flag is found to be unserviceable, it is removed from the flagstaff and a new flag is put up in its place.

-This is the inscription in-laid in the tiles in the center of the Pennsylvania Memorial arena:
+This is the inscription of the in-laid tile in the center of the Pennsylvania Veteran Memorial arena: